Skip To Main Content

 Section C: Document how the school uses universal screener data and diagnostic assessment data to determine targeted pathways of intervention (word recognition or language comprehension) for students in PreK-5th grade who have failed to demonstrate grade‑level reading proficiency.

-These pieces of data are reviewed to determine the need for classroom Tier 2 instruction, or Tier 2 / 3 instruction with a literacy interventionist.
-Data is looked at by overall percentile, grade level placement, and specific domains / skills to determine if intervention is needed.
-If intervention is needed, students are then given placement tests correlated to what the data shows is their area of need (word recognition or language comprehension) in order to identify their specific area of need.
-They are then grouped appropriately with other students and a placement test is utilized to determine what to target, and/or the starting place in the provided intervention curriculum, when appropriate.
+The data are reviewed by the Literacy team to determine the need for classroom Tier II instruction, or Tier II/ Tier III instruction with a literacy interventionist.
 Our pull-out intervention services implement the SPIRE curriculum for students in K-2, and 3-5 as needed for word recognition support.
 Students receiving pull-out intervention services in grades 3-5 receive support using the i-Ready Magnetic Reading curriculum for language comprehension.
-Students with Reading Services through their IEP receive individualized curriculum based on needs determined by the above assessments.
+Students with reading services through their IEP receive an individualized curriculum based on needs determined by the above assessments.

 Section D: Describe the system in place to help parents in your school understand how they can support the student as a reader and writer at home.

-We hold a Family Reading Night each year for families to learn about classroom instruction and the ELA curriculum and they are provided with materials and activities they can use at home to support teaching and learning.
-Every Monday teachers send home print and digital newsletters letting families know what students will be learning for the week in reading as well tips for things to do at home.
-After students take the i-Ready diagnostic in the fall, winter and spring teachers send home the i-Ready For Families Report.
-This report gives information on student proficiency needs, progress, and actions needed to meet student needs and actions for parents to help.
 All families are invited to and attend a data conference each quarter and more frequently as needed.
-Families are provided with Caregiver Letters at the beginning of each ELA instructional unit that provides them with an overview of the standards that will be covered within the unit and strategies for families to engage in learning activities and provide support at home.
+Families are provided with Caregiver Letters at the beginning of each ELA instructional unit that provide them with an overview of the standards that will be covered within the unit and strategies for families to engage in learning activities and provide support at home.

 Section E: Document how the school provides for the monitoring of reading achievement and growth at the classroom and school level with decisions about PreK-5th grade intervention based on all available data to ensure grade-level proficiency in reading.